 If you're sedentary, plan on burning extra calories with at least 30 minutes of moderate-intensity cardio activity most days and weight training three times per week, advises a comprehensive review published in 2011 in the Journal of Midlife Health.
 Deep breathing, yoga and stretching can help reduce stress, which also contributes to weight gain.

 Weight training with exercises such as the leg press, squats, lat pull-downs, military presses, seated rows and back extensions, helps you preserve lean muscle mass and improves bone density once you've passed menopause, especially when you're taking in a restricted number of calories.
-A 2010 study of Medicine and Science in Sports and Exercise followed the effects of six years of resistance training on previously sedentary post-menopausal women.
+A 2010 study of Medicine and Science in Sports and Exercise followed the effects of six years of resistance training on previously sedentary people in postmenopause.
 Researchers determined that the exercise prevented weight gain and loss of lean muscle mass, compared to participants who did not practice resistance training.
 When you've cut calories to lose weight, the weight training helps ensure you lose fat, rather than muscle.

 - Centers for Disease Control and Prevention: Losing Weight